Meet Your Provider

 Education

 Caitlyn continues to pursue ongoing training and education in orthopedics and pelvic health.
 An avid reader of primary literature, she strives to stay up-to-date on the latest research and breakthroughs in rehabilitation science.
 When she isn’t seeing clients in the clinic, Caitlyn writes extensively for a number of medical education platforms.
 She specializes in translating complex science into lay language to inform health care consumers and providers alike.
+Her early career as a biomedical researcher at the National Institutes of Health provides a unique lens for navigating and understanding health based research.